ECCC-MSC/open-data/docs/msc-data/nwp_caps/readme_caps_en.md

 The Canadian Arctic Prediction System (CAPS) is very similar to the High Resolution Deterministic Prediction System north domain (HRDPS-north) which will be replaced by CAPS.

 CAPS is downscaled from ECCC's Global Deterministic Prediction System, the GDPS, which provides initial conditions and lateral boundary conditions for the atmospheric fields.
-In the current system, the atmospheric model is coupled with the ice-ocean model of the ice-ocean prediction system [RIOPS](../nwp_riops/readme_riops_en.md), all the other initial surface fields come from the global configuration of the land-data assimilation system, CaLDAS.
+In the current system, the atmospheric model is coupled with the ice-ocean model of the ice-ocean prediction system (RIOPS), all the other initial surface fields come from the global configuration of the land-data assimilation system, CaLDAS.

 The system is running on a 3 km domain of 2250 x 1850 horizontal grid points (covering the entire Arctic basin and Hudson Bay) and 62 vertical levels.